Casino: Chapter 15 Recognizes French Accelerated Safeguard Restructuring

 The U.S. chapter 15 case sought recognition of French accelerated safeguard proceedings in Paris, overseen by the Commercial Court of Paris, as reflected in the company’s restructuring timeline and described in bankruptcy filings.

 When did the U.S. court grant recognition and when did the chapter 15 case close?
-Bankruptcy filings describe the U.S. court entering a recognition order on March 14, 2024 and closing the chapter 15 cases by order entered June 4, 2024 .
+The U.S. court entered the Recognition Order on March 14, 2024 and closed the chapter 15 cases by Closing Order entered June 4, 2024.

-How much New York law-governed debt was in scope, and why did that matter?
+How much New York law-governed debt was in scope?

 What were the headline financial terms of Casino’s French restructuring?